-Are you the victim of surgical staples gone wrong?
+Are you or a loved one the victim of surgical staples gone wrong?
 Call our mass tort attorneys for a free consultation on bringing a legal action.
 Or fill out the form on this page.
 We will fight for the largest settlement possible.
 And you pay nothing unless we win.

 - See Christina Jewett, “Hidden FDA Reports Detail Harm Caused By Scores Of Medical Devices,” Kaiser Health News (March 7, 2019).